dirleiro/phone-use-mental-health-capstone/README.md

 **Step 2: Emotion Distribution Across Platforms**

 Building on the usage time analysis, I sought to understand how emotional experiences vary by platform.
 Using R, I created a stacked bar chart with ggplot2, displaying the percentage of each dominant emotion across the platforms in the dataset (Facebook, Instagram, LinkedIn, Snapchat, Telegram, Whatsapp, X).
-The visualization is shown below:

 ![image](https://github.com/user-attachments/assets/772121ec-74a8-451c-aae0-8394d497bf9c)